GAGGIUINO/gaggiuino.github.io/docs/guides-stm32/3pln-stock-wiring-integration.md

 ![Transducer and fittings](https://github.com/GAGGIUINO/gaggiuino.github.io/assets/117388662/f294cdb2-000b-4583-b258-8dd53854a2ec ':size=500')

-Cut the insulated tubing in between the pump and boiler, roughly 65 mm above the boiler connection.
+Cut the tubing in between the pump and boiler, roughly 65 mm above the boiler connection.
 Slide a loose hose clamp onto each tube, attach the barbed T fitting, and secure the hose clamps over the middle of the barbed area.

 > [!Tip]
 > Make sure the tubing is cut straight and fully engaged on the fittings.
 It can be helpful to use a grip aid such as silicone tape or a rubber glove to grip the tubing and push it in.
 You may even need to use some water-based lubricant to get it all the way on.